soimort/translate-shell/README.md

 #### Interactive shell

-You can, of course, use Emacs as a front-end of Translate Shell, in the same way you emulate your favorite shell with `M-x shell`.
+You can, of course, use Emacs as a front-end of Translate Shell, in the same way you emulate your favorite shell with <kbd>M-x shell</kbd>.
 There is a shortcut for starting Emacs with Translate Shell, using the `-emacs` option:

     $ trans -E